John Devoy: Later life and death

 Devoy was editor of The Gaelic American from 1903 until his death.

 He supported the 1921 Anglo-Irish Treaty and the formation of the Irish Free State during the Irish Civil War.
 In 1924, Devoy triumphantly returned to Ireland as an honoured guest of the Cumann na nGaedheal Government of W. T. Cosgrave.

 Devoy died from natural causes on 29 September 1928, aged 86, while visiting Atlantic City, New Jersey.
 His death caused widespread mourning.
 His body was returned to Ireland where a state funeral was held.
 He was buried in Glasnevin Cemetery in June 1929.

-Devoy Barracks in Naas, Co.
-Kildare was named for him and housed the Irish Army Apprentice School from 1956 until its closure in 1998.
+Devoy Barracks in Naas, County Kildare was named for him and housed the Irish Army Apprentice School from 1956 until its closure in 1998.

 A large memorial to him stands on the road between his native Kill and Johnstown.
 On 25 October 2016, a statue of Devoy was unveiled in Poplar Square, Naas, County Kildare.